 T. Rowe Price has established an Investment Advisory Committee with respect to the fund.
-The committee chair is ultimately responsible for the day-to-day management of the fund's portfolio and works with the committee in developing and executing the fund's investment program.
-The members of the committee are as follows: Douglas D. Spratley, chair, Kathryn A. Floyd, Cheryl A Mickel, Rachel Protzman, Kevin Reilly, Chen Shao, Mitch Unger, Blerina Uruci, and Kyeonta Williams.
-The following information provides the year that the chair first joined the Firm and the chair's specific business experience during the past five years (although the chair may have had portfolio management responsibilities for a longer period).
-Mr. Spratley served as cochair of the committee beginning in 2020, and became the sole chair in 2021.
+The committee cochairs are ultimately responsible for the day-to-day management of the fund's portfolio and work with the committee in developing and executing the fund's investment program.
+The members of the committee are as follows: Alexander S. Obaza and Douglas D. Spratley, cochairs, Kathryn A. Floyd, Cheryl A. Mickel, Rachel Protzman, Kevin Reilly, Chen Shao, Mitch Unger, Blerina Uruci, and Kyeonta Williams.
+The following information provides the year that the cochairs first joined the Firm and the cochairs' specific business experience during the past five years (although the cochairs may have had portfolio management responsibilities for a longer period).
+Effective October 1, 2023, Alexander S. Obaza joined Douglas D. Spratley as the fund's co-portfolio manager and cochair of the fund's Investment Advisory Committee.
+Mr. Obaza joined the Firm in 2005, and his investment experience dates from 2008.
+During the past five years, he has served as a portfolio manager, associate portfolio manager, and credit analyst in the Fixed Income Division.
+Mr. Spratley served as cochair of the committee beginning in 2020, and became sole chair in 2021.
 He joined the Firm in 2008, and his investment experience dates from 1996.
 During the past five years, he has served as the head of U.S. Fixed Income Trading Money Markets, as a money market trader, and as a portfolio manager (beginning in 2020) with the Firm.
-The Statement of Additional Information (SAI) provides additional information about the portfolio manager's compensation, other accounts managed by the portfolio manager, and the portfolio manager's ownership of the fund's shares.
+The Statement of Additional Information (SAI) provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers, and the portfolio managers' ownership of the fund's shares.